Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 The overload resolution for properties has the following features distinct from overload resolution for callables.

 * Properties without getter or setter are assumed to have default implementations for accessors (ones which get or set its [backing field][Getters and setters]);
-* The overload resolution takes into account the kind of property, meaning an extension read-only property is considered to have an extension getter, a contextual mutable property is considered to have a contextual getter and setter, etc.;
+* The overload resolution takes into account the kind of property, meaning an extension read-only property is considered to have an extension getter, an extension mutable property is considered to have an extension getter and setter, etc.;
 * [Object declarations][object declaration] and [enumeration entries][Enum class declaration] may be accessed using the property access syntax given that they may be resolved in the current scope.

 TODO(Anything else?)